 Then, the context of the energy crisis as well as the expected reduction in European funding have once again led the Government to adapt the Walloon Recovery Plan.
-Thus, some projects have been withdrawn from the Plan and others have had their budgets reduced during the budgetary conclave of October 2022.
+Thus, some projects have been withdrawn from the Plan and others have had their budgets reduced.

-Since then, the Walloon Recovery Plan includes 423 projects for a budget of EUR 6,893.1 million.
+Walloon Recovery Plan includes 417 projects for a budget million just over 7 billion10.